 The following steps show you how to tune in to FM and AM radio broadcasts using the automatic (search) and manual (step) tuning functions.
 If you already know the frequency of the station you want, see Tuning directly to a station below.
-Once you are tuned to a station you can memorize the frequency for recall later-see Saving station presets on page 42 for more on how to do this.
+Once you are tuned to a station you can memorize the frequency for recall later-see Saving station presets on page 45 for more on how to do this.

-- 2 Use BAND to change the band (FM or AM), if necessary. - 3 Tune to a station.
+- 1 Press TUNER to select the tuner. - 2 Use BAND to change the band (FM or AM), if necessary.

+3 Tune to a station.